eaxly/alien-update/README.md

 $ alien-update skp_ ppa:elementary-os/stable
 ```

-# Installation:
+# Installation and Updating:
-Paste the following in a terminal:
+Paste the following in a terminal (if you wan't to update alien do the same thing):
 ```bash
 bash -c "$(curl https://raw.githubusercontent.com/ExtinctAxolotl/alien-update/main/src/remote-install.bash)"
 ```